scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

 ![](./img/tftexplo.png)

-# Three options for buying & selling ThreeFold Tokens (TFT)
+# Multiple options for buying & selling ThreeFold Tokens (TFT)

 Hi, there!
 It's nice to see you in this section of the wiki.
 Thank you for your support!
 If you would like more information on how buying the token helps ThreeFold, you can find that [here](tdeoverview.md).